b2renger/Introduction_A-frame/README.md

 Putting images in ar experiences is pretty straight forward.
 We will use the same kind of code as before.

-First you need to load your image into projectIDX you can just drag and drop it onto the 'assets' folder.
+First you need to load your image into firebase studio you can just drag and drop it onto the 'assets' folder.

 ![](assets/replit_assets_image.png)